-After a long spell in the creative industry, Paula took her art to an exhibiting and commercial level again in 2013, capturing Australia’s wild and vast landscapes through her works.
+After a long spell in the creative industry, Paula took her art to an exhibiting and commercial level again in 2014, capturing Australia’s wild and vast landscapes through her works.

 “My art is a continuous journey of development.
 I look deep into a landscape and extract the subtleties and connotations that lie within.
 My aim is to evoke emotion and a sense of place through movement, form, depth and colour.
 I create connections with the Australian bush and rural landscapes to allow for a deeper understanding of the compelling beauty, the wild, the rugged and the mysteriousness that our unique landforms behold”.

-In 2002 Paula travelled to Spain to spend time painting alongside the late Piers Dudley-Bateman at his Spanish home near Casarabonela in the Andalucía region.
-As an acclaimed and influential Australian landscape artist, and having worked alongside other acclaimed artists such as Arthur Boyd and Charles Blackman, Piers continued to influence Paula's work until 2015 when he passed.
+In 2002 Paula travelled to Spain to spend one-on-one time painting alongside the late Piers Dudley-Bateman at his Spanish home near Casarabonela in the Andalucía region.
+As an acclaimed and influential Australian landscape artist and having worked alongside other acclaimed artists such as Arthur Boyd and Charles Blackman, Piers continued to influence Paula's work until 2015 when he passed.